PEDIA-Charite/PEDIA-workflow/README.md

 secret = your secrect in Face2Gene LAB download_path = process/lab/bonn (the folder you would like to save the downloaded JSON files)
 ```

-### HGVS Error dict (optional)

-HGVS variant overrides are specified in `hgvs_errors.json`.
-Which is per-default
-searched for in the project root.

-The hgvs version is specified in `lib/constants.py` and will cause an error if
-an hgvs errors file of not at least the specified version is found.

-The number can be lowered manually to accept older hgvs error files.

-A version of 0 will accept no hgvs_errors file.

 ### Required external files
    * Go to data folder, and run 'snakemake all' to download all necessary files such as reference genome, population data.